 - DVDs, VCRs, and household appliances such as clocks and scales

 The Recycle Depot will NOT accept phone cases or other accessories made of vinyl or plastic.
 Please separate e-waste from these materials before dropping them off.

+Yes, we take TVs!
+See our home page and fee schedule for more details.
+Recycle Depot 2022 Fee Schedule.
 All e-waste is free for disposal except for rear-projection TVs, which cost $10 per television.